Aachen specialties & restaurants – Enjoy typical Aachen

 Aachener Printen from the Printen bakery Klein.
 Aachen gingerbread are very variable.

-The dough of the Aachen gingerbread specialty is made without butter, nuts or almonds.
-Spices give it its typical taste.
+The dough of the Aachen gingerbread specialty is made without Butter, nuts, or almonds.
+Spices give it its typical flavor.
 Sugar beet syrup holds the dough together.
-The Aachener Printenbäcker Klein explains to us that the dough has to rest for a few days after mixing so that the spice aromas mix.
-After this rest period, the dough is so hard that it can no longer be processed by hand.
-You knead it and press it into shape, either in one of the old wooden molds or as a quarry.
-Then the Aachen gingerbread comes into the oven.
-Once they are baked, they are hard.
-Other ingredients such as hazelnuts, almonds or chocolate are then added to the Aachen gingerbread specialty.
+The Aachen Printen baker Klein explains to us that after mixing, the dough needs to rest for a few days so the spices can blend.
+After this resting period, the dough is so hard that it can no longer be worked by hand.
+It is kneaded and pressed into shape, either in one of the old wooden molds or as Printen crumbs.
+Then the Aachen gingerbread goes into the oven.
+Once baked, it is initially hard.
+Additional ingredients such as hazelnuts, almonds, or chocolate are then added to the Aachen gingerbread specialty.

 Aachen specialties - Printenkonfekt the Printenbäckerei Klein